Non-reproductive sexual behavior in animals: Social interaction and bonding

-Social conflict remediation

 Several species utilize sexual activity as a way to resolve disagreement.
 Bonobos are one species famously known for using sexual behavior as a means of resolution of social conflict.

 In a study concentrated on primate conflict resolution, researchers wanted to observe primates in conflict.
 How primates coped and resolved conflicts was a main concern in this study.
 Researchers stated that after primates participated in a heated, physical fight; both primates involved in the fight would hug and have a mouth-to-mouth kiss.
 This action was considered as a demonstration of affection and reconciliation.

-Proximate causes

-Awareness in species is difficult to determine.
-Learned behaviors that have been demonstrated in laboratories have provided good evidence that animals have instinct and a reward system.
-The behavior of laboratory animals demonstrates a mental experience wherein the animal's instincts tell it if it carries out a certain action, it will then receive what it needs.
-For example, the lab rat will push the lever because it knows food will fall out of the hole in the wall.
-It does not need awareness, but it does seem to work on a reward system.
-The lab rat learned the action needed to be fed.